-- 1 Intake and exhaust terminations are not required to be in the same pressure zone.
-You may exit the intake on one side of the structure and the exhaust on another side (figure 36).
-You may exit the exhaust out the roof and the intake out the side of the structure (figure 37). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
-Maximum separation is 3" (76mm) on roof terminations and 6" (152mm) on side wall terminations. - NOTE - When venting in different pressure zones, the maximum separation requirement of intake and exhaust pipe DOES NOT apply. - 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (See figure 35). - 4 Exhaust piping must terminate straight out or up as shown.
+2 - Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+Maximum separation is 3" (76mm) on roof terminations and 6" (152mm) on side wall terminations.

+NOTE - When venting in different pressure zones, the maximum separation requirement of intake and exhaust pipe DOES NOT apply.

+- 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (See FIGURE 34). - 4 Exhaust piping must terminate straight out or up as shown.
 A reducer may be required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
-See table 8. - NOTE - Care must be taken to avoid recirculation of exhaust back into intake pipe. - 5 On field-supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall.
-Intake piping should be as short as possible.
-See figure 43. - 6 On field-supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
-See figure 43.
+See TABLE 8. - 5 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall.
+Intake piping should be as short as possible. - 6 On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.